neuralmagic/deepsparse/examples/chatgpt-cheat-sheet/README.md

 to enhance their proficiency in large language model prompting across various domains including media content creation, natural language processing, and programming.

-Given the intrinsic randomness of ChatGPT, you may encounter slightly different answers when attempting to replicate the output shown in this guide.
+Given the intrinsic randomness of ChatGPT, answers may vary when attempting to replicate the output shown in this guide.

 **Table of Contents**: